Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 250X 2GB should perform a bit faster than the GeForce 9800 GTX+ overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R7 250X 2GB should in theory be a small bit better than the GeForce 9800 GTX+ in general. (explain)

-Texel RateThe GeForce 9800 GTX+ is just a bit (approximately 18%) better at anisotropic filtering than the Radeon R7 250X 2GB. (explain)
+Texel RateThe GeForce 9800 GTX+ will be a bit (about 18%) more effective at texture filtering than the Radeon R7 250X 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison